matthewgottwald/closest-greenspace/README.md

+A serverless webapp that allows the user to search for the closest provincial park by clicking on the map or entering coordinates.
+The back end of this project utilizes AWS Lambda, API Gateway and RDS.

+<img width="958" alt="image" src="https://user-images.githubusercontent.com/45056814/235562707-77d3c091-51af-42a7-8eeb-fda79bcddfca.png">

 # Getting Started with Create React App

-<img width="958" alt="image" src="https://user-images.githubusercontent.com/45056814/235562707-77d3c091-51af-42a7-8eeb-fda79bcddfca.png">

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: